Dr Sarah Fouch

 I joined the University of Portsmouth as a senior lecturer in Microbiology after working in the clinical environment (NHS) as a Biomedical Scientist for eleven years.
 During this time, I held positions including specialist Biomedical Scientist and training officer.

 I achieved the BSc (Hons) in Applied Biomedical Science in 2004, after which I achieved the MSc in Biomedical Science in 2007.
 I completed my PhD in the field of antimicrobial resistance with my primary interests being in Extended Spectrum Beta-lactamase producing bacteria.

 I am currently the course leader for the MSc Medical Biotechnology, member of the Science Faculty Marketing and Outreach Committee, admissions tutor for the MPharm Pharmacy, BSc (Hons) Biomedical Science and MSc Medical Biotechnology courses and coordinator for a number of undergraduate and postgraduate modules.
-I am currently a Fellow of the IBMS, an HCPC registered Biomedical Scientist and a fellow of the HEA.
+I am currently a Fellow of the IBMS, an HCPC registered Biomedical Scientist and a Senior Fellow of the HEA.